ProtoSchool/organizing/CONTRIBUTING.md

 As a community, we support the following principles:

 - Beginners should feel welcome
+- Chapters should operate autonomously
 - Chapters should experiment with new ways to engage their community, and share approaches with other chapters over time
 - Events should be affordable and should strive towards diversity and inclusiveness
 - We are 100% open source and like to license things as open source/creative commons

 ### Where does the name come from?

-The "Proto" in ProtoSchool represents the networking protocols that support the decentralized web, and is a shout-out to [Protocol Labs](https://protocol.ai/), the organization that sponsors our work.
+The "Proto" in ProtoSchool represents the networking protocols that support the decentralized web.

 We also take a _lot_ of inspiration from [NodeSchool](https://nodeschool.io/).
 (Imitation is the sincerest form of flattery, and all that jazz.)